 Portable Wheelchair Ramps – This makes the only option in the majority of cases a little portable ramp which can just be set up when required.

 Simple you may say – Problem solved.

-But no, despite most wheelchair ramp manufacturers producing small lightweight portable ramps that they say can be used at a 1:6 gradient for assisted use, ramps narrow enough to fit inside standard door frames, ramps that are easily handled my staff, ramps that fold away so are stored easily when not in use you still find shopkeepers won’t purchase these because they don’t comply to the guidelines.
+But no, despite most wheelchair ramp manufacturers producing small lightweight portable ramps that they say can be used at a 1:6 gradient for assisted use, ramps narrow enough to fit inside standard door frames, ramps that are easily handled my staff, ramps that fold away so are stored easily when not in use you still find shopkeepers won’t purchase these because they don’t comply to the *portable wheelchair ramp guidelines*.

 What this results in is a shop with a little 150mm step direct on to the pavement where a 1.2m portable wheelchair ramp would make accessibility far easier for the majority of wheelchair users, does nothing instead for fear that the ramp doesn’t comply to wheelchair ramp guidelines.

-Surely it would be far more sensible if an official body could produce more sensible guidelines regarding portable wheelchair ramps which are closer to the recommendations the wheelchair ramp manufacturers provide?
+Surely it would be far more sensible if an official body could produce more sensible guidelines regarding portable wheelchair ramps which are closer to the recommendations the wheelchair ramp manufacturers already provide?